-The Medium-Term Business Plan sets "building a human capital foundation" as the particularly important items, and forth three priority measures, human resources development, diversity and inclusion, and engagement.
-Based on this, AICA will invest a cumulative total of 4.0 billion yen over four years from fiscal year 2023 for developing "leaders", "globally competent human resources" and "professional human resources" who will address business challenges which AICA is currently facing and drive our growth.
+The Medium-Term Business Plan sets "building a human capital foundation" as the particularly important items, and forth three priority measures, human resources development, diversity, equity and inclusion, and engagement.
+Based on this, AICA will invest a cumulative total of 4.0 billion yen over four years from fiscal year 2023 in necessary efforts, such as training programs to develop and educate "leaders", "globally competent human resources" and "professional human resources" who will address business challenges which AICA is currently facing and drive its growth, talent acquisition to facilitate diversity, equity, and inclusion, and system and other investment to enhance its working environment.
 AICA started career interview last year with an emphasis on further strengthening the bond with employees.